 What are the exceptions to the beneficial ownership obligations?

-A reporting entity is not required to identify and verify the identity of the beneficial owner for the following types of customers:
+A reporting entity is not required to determine the beneficial owner of a customer if the customer is:

 - a company which has been verified under the simplified company verification procedure under paragraph 4.3.8 of the AML/CTF Rules